 In our next lesson on adaptation to climate change, you will investigate these impacts in detail in the context of possible adaptive strategies for mitigating the impacts.
 For now, we will neglect the prospects for adaptation and simply focus on the projected impacts of climate change on agriculture.
 To be precise, we will focus on three key cereal crops: wheat, rice, and corn/maize.
-The impacts are taken from the results of theoretical crop models driven by global warming projections, as discussed in the Working Group 2 report of the IPCC Fourth Assessment Report (results are based on simple polynomial fits to the model simulation results as shown in the IPCC report).
+The impacts are taken from the results of theoretical crop models driven by global warming projections.
 One limitation that should be kept in mind is that the crop model predictions do not account for other potentially important factors, such as decreased precipitation and fresh water supply.
 That having been said, such models provide, at the very least, some basic framework for assessing specific potential climate change impacts—as we will see in the next lesson, they can also inform the process of climate change adaptation.

 Play around with the interactive application below, and investigate the impacts on the various cereal crops for different amounts of future projected warming, for both tropical and extratropical regions.
 Be prepared to discuss your findings in next week's discussion.
 This analysis will be useful to you in advance of our next project, in which we will use a similar interactive application to investigate possible adaptation measures for mitigating climate change impacts on agricultural productivity.